Generalized recursive atom ordering and equivalence to CL-shellability

 \begin{thm} Let $P$ be a finite, bounded poset.
-Then the following are equivalent: \begin{enumerate} \item $P$ admits a recursive atom ordering \item $P$ admits a generalized recursive atom ordering \item $P$ admits a CL-labeling \item $P$ admits a CL-labeling with the UE property \item $P$ admits a self-consistent CC-labeling. \item $P$ admits a CC-labeling with the UE property \item $P$ admits a self-consistent topological CL-labeling \item $P$ admits a topological CL-labeling with the UE property \end{enumerate} Moreover, all of these implications may be proven constructively, i.e. either by constructing one type of object from the other or in some cases by proving one type of object already is an instance of the other. \end{thm}
+Then the following are equivalent: \begin{enumerate} \item $P$ admits a recursive atom ordering \item $P$ admits a generalized recursive atom ordering \item $P$ admits a CL-labeling \item $P$ admits a CL-labeling with the UE property \item $P$ admits a self-consistent CC-labeling. \item $P$ admits a CC-labeling with the UE property \item $P$ admits a self-consistent TCL-labeling \item $P$ admits a TCL-labeling with the UE property \end{enumerate} Moreover, all of these implications are proven constructively.
+That is, for each implication, either a construction is given showing how to construct the latter type of object from the former or else the former type of object is proven also to be the latter type of object. \end{thm}

-\begin{proof} For each of the implications that we will prove, we will not only show that any finite bounded poset endowed with one type of structure is also endowed with another type of structure, but also that we have an explicit construction to obtain the latter structure from the former.
-In some cases, we do this by showing that the given structure is always an instance of the desired type of structure, implying that no construction is necessary to transform the one to the other.
-In all other cases, the results we cite below are proven constructively, making all of our implications below constructive.